solariumphp/solarium/docs/queries/select-query/result-of-a-select-query/result-of-a-select-query.md

 Interfaces
 ----------

-This resultclass implements the `Iterator` and `Countable` interfaces.
+This resultclass implements the `\Traversable` and `\Countable` interfaces.

-The iterator iterates the documentset.
+The traversable interface makes the resultset iterable.
 So you can easily loop all documents by using a `foreach`.

 The countable interface returns the number of documents in this resultset.
 This is only the number of fetched documents!
 If you want the query result count you must use the numFound value.